COAPE Diploma Lecturers & Tutors

 Before discovering the world of animal behaviour, Nancy’s studies began in the field of physics with an undergrad degree from the University of Oxford, graduating in 2014.
 After several internships ranging from medical imaging to solar cells, she settled in South Africa for her Master’s in laser physics, and she’s now several years into a PhD in quantum physics at Stellenbosch University.
 In addition to research, Nancy is involved in tutoring, lecturing, and public outreach, doing her best to convince people that physics is way more fun than they think.

 Nancy’s education in animal behaviour began with a trial by fire when she adopted Roxy the shelter dog, who kindly provided an opportunity for Nancy to experience most unwanted dog behaviours first-hand.
 Nancy decided it was time to formalise her dog related education and completed the C01 DogWise course.
-Not willing to stop there, she promptly enrolled in the COAPE Diploma in Animal Behaviour.
+Not willing to stop there, she promptly enrolled and then successfully completed her COAPE Diploma in Animal Behaviour, and is now a COAPE Certified Animal Behaviourist.
 In 2020, she joined the COAPE Team as a Tutor and Researcher, working closely with Karin and writing several essential components of the Diploma.

 Nancy’s passions lie in rehabilitation of fearful and aggressive animals, and helping owners and shelters understand the animal behind the behaviour.
 Nancy also has a keen interest in the science of behaviour and how a better understanding of what’s going on in the brain can contribute to applied behaviour modification.